 In order to relax tense muscles and ease the ringing in your ears, first see your audiologist and physician.
 This way, you can understand your auditory system as it relates to your head and neck pain, and your doctor can plan the best tinnitus treatment strategy for you.

-You can often treat this kind of muscle-related tinnitus with proper exercise, water therapy, and heat therapy to reduce chronic pain and neck tightness.
+You can often treat this kind of muscle-related tinnitus with proper exercise, water therapy, heat therapy to reduce chronic pain and neck tightness.
 Gentle stretching and massage on the back and neck can help reduce stress and buildup of tension by relaxing your muscles and reducing pressure on your nerves in the cervical spine, easing somatic tinnitus.

 You might also wish to try biofeedback – a relaxation technique that teaches you how to control certain autonomic body functions like pulse, muscle function, and skin temperature.
 Biofeedback can help manage stress and anxiety by changing your body’s reaction.